Doctor of Juridical Science: United States

 The JSD, or SJD, is a research doctorate, and as such, in contrast to the JD, it is equivalent to the more commonly awarded research doctorate, the PhD.
 It is the most advanced law degree.

+In 1910, Harvard Law School became the first American law school to offer the SJD/JSD.
+The first student to obtain a Doctor of Juridical Science was Eldon Revare James, who entered Harvard in 1911, and obtained his SJD in 1912.
+Other law schools, including Cornell, Yale, NYU, Michigan, and Columbia, followed suit.
+Between 1910 and World War II, most law students who earned the SJD/JSD in the United States were Americans preparing to become law professors.
+However, after World War II, the SJD/JSD fell out of popularity with American law students, but became increasingly more attractive to foreign students seeking proficiency in American law.
+For example, in the 1950s, 155 American students earned the SJD/JSD, 110 Americans earned it in the 1960s, and only 65 Americans received the degree in the 1970s.
+But foreign law students earned two-thirds of the American SJD/JSDs in the 1970s.
+In the 1980s, only 25% of American SJD/JSDs were awarded to American law students.
+Today, American scholars rarely earn the SJD/JSD.
+Most scholars who complete the JSD/SJD at American universities are international students seeking employment in their home countries.
+Many foreign SJD/JSD students are already lawyers in their home countries, and are seeking to further advance their careers.

 Applicants for the program must have outstanding academic credentials.
 A professional degree in law (such as a JD) is required, as well as an LLM.
-Exceptions as to the latter condition (i.e., holding an LLM) are seldom—if ever—granted.
+Exceptions as to the latter condition (i.e., holding an LLM) are rarely granted.

 The JSD/SJD typically requires three to five years to complete.
 The program begins with a combination of required and elective coursework.
 Then, upon passage of the oral exam, the student advances to doctoral candidacy.
 Completion of the program requires a dissertation, which serves as an original contribution to the scholarly field of law.

-The JSD/SJD is rarely earned by American scholars.
-The American Bar Association considers the JD a sufficient academic credential for the instruction of the law.
-This has been adopted by virtually all American law schools, though outstanding academic performance and an extensive record of legal publications are usually required for tenure-track employment at most universities.
-Most scholars who complete the JSD/SJD at American universities are either international students seeking academic employment in their home countries (where a research doctorate may be required) or American scholars already employed, and who wish to further their legal education at the highest level.